 Revenues from nonexchange transactions (contributions) may be subject to conditions in the form of a barrier to entitlement or a refund of amounts paid (or a release from obligation to make future payments).
 Revenues from conditional nonexchange transactions are recognized when the barrier is satisfied.
-In addition, the Trust has elected the accounting policy that conditional contributions having donor stipulations that are satisfied in the period the gift is received are recorded as revenue with donor restrictions and then released from restriction.
+In addition, the Trust has elected the accounting policy that conditional contributions having donor stipulations that are satisfied in the period the gift is received are recorded as revenue without donor restrictions.